Malaysian tropical rainforest

 Dengue & Mosquitoes

 Dengue is endemic.
-Wear long clothing in the evening and use locally recommended repellents.
+Wear long clothing in the evening and use repellents recommended by locals.

 Skin Conditions

-Sweat can cause fungal infections or rashes (heat rash).
-Rigorous hygiene is paramount.
+Sweat can lead to fungal infections or rashes (heat rash).
+Scrupulous hygiene is essential.

-The body spends massive energy to cool itself down.
-Do not underestimate the need for naps and increased rest.
+Your body burns enormous energy just to cool itself down.
+Don't underestimate your need for naps and extra rest.

 Light clothing for tropics